 The University of California, Los Angeles School of Dentistry aims to train its students to not only be outstanding practitioners but also to be lifelong learners.
 The field of dentistry is constantly evolving, so students in this program are trained to embrace these changes and adapt to new technology as early as possible.
 Students in this program also receive extensive leadership training to prepare them to be excellent clinical managers in the future.

-This is a traditional four-year doctor of dental surgery program that has an emphasis on providing socially sensitive and responsible patient care.
-Each year there are 88 students admitted to this highly competitive program.
+This is a traditional four-year doctor of dental surgery program that emphasizes providing socially sensitive and responsible patient care.
+Each year, 88 students are admitted to this highly competitive program.
 To stand out, applicants should have high GPAs, good DAT test scores, extracurricular activities, shadowing experience, and outstanding letters of recommendation.

 University at Buffalo – School of Dental Medicine